vovapasko/dmc-front/techdoc.md

 - ngx-quill
 	> Beauty word-like editor, well designed and ease to implement

 This a list of interesting and 'need to explain' dependecies.
+Its how

 We will not talk about **devDependencies** because they include develope packages for testing, linting, pretify and other good things for better developmnet, you should use them but you dont have to understand them.